Building A Strong Financial House

 Sign up for a Homeownership course.

-Buying a home is a life changing action.
-Just as Americans enroll in driving and parenting courses, CCCS recommends enrolling in a homeownership course.
-CCCS offers a free home ownership workshop that teaches consumers about creating a budget for home ownership, how to search for the right mortgage, fair housing laws, closing costs, home insurance costs and other homeowner considerations.
-CCCS is offering a free first time homebuyer workshop at its South Side Education Center, River Park Commons, 2403 Sidney Street, Suite 400.
-The workshop is on Saturday, April 22, from 9:00a.m. to 1:00p.m.
-Reservations are required.
-Call toll-free 888-511-2227 Ext.
-145 to register.
+Buying a home is a life-changing action.
+Just as Americans enroll in driving and parenting courses, Advantage CCS recommends enrolling in a homeownership course.
+We offer a free home ownership workshop that teaches consumers about creating a budget for home ownership, how to search for the right mortgage, fair housing laws, closing costs, home insurance costs, and other homeowner considerations.

 Learn & Follow the 3Cs.